Premature atrial contraction (premature atrial beat / complex): ECG & clinical implications

 Occasionally the premature atrial impulse affects the sinoatrial node such that it requires some additional time to recover.
 This prolongs the interval from the premature beat to the next sinus beat.
 The next sinus beat might actually occur where it would be expected (i.e after a compensatory pause) or even later.

 Similarly, if the premature atrial impulse fails to reset the sinoatrial node, the next sinus impulse will occur on schedule and activate the atria (if the atria have repolarized after the premature contraction).
 Hence, the premature atrial contraction will occur between two sinus beats (1 RR interval between the sinus beats) and this is referred to as an interpolated premature atrial beat.

 If every other beat is an atrial premature contraction, it is called atrial bigeminy (Figure 6).
 If every third beat is an atrial premature contraction it is called atrial trigeminy.
-Similarly there is quadrigeminy and so fort.
+Similarly, there is quadrigeminy and so forth.

 Premature atrial contractions are very common, both among healthy individuals and those with significant heart disease.
 The prevalence of premature atrial beats increase with age.
 It is considered normal to have a few premature atrial complexes per day.
 And the frequency increases during emotional stress, by drinking coffe and smoking.
 Premature atrial beats are more common among persons with heart disease, particularly conditions affecting the atria.

 Note that if premature atrial beats are discharged frequently during rapid sinus rhythm or sinus tachycardia, it may resemble atrial fibrillation, which is why one should always look carefully for P-waves (which are not visible during atrial fibrillation).